JudiniLabs/cookbook/examples/API/whatsapp_chatbot/readme.md

 **Environment Variables:**

-Ensure you have the necessary environment variables set, including CODE_GPT_API_KEY and GENERAL_URL_API.
+Ensure you have the necessary environment variables set, including CODEGPT_API_KEY and GENERAL_URL_API.
 These are essential for authenticating and communicating with the API.
 IP_ADDRESS=localhost
 PORT=3000
-CODE_GPT_API_KEY
+CODEGPT_API_KEY
 GENERAL_URL_API

 **Integration with WhatsApp:**

 We use the Baileys library to create a chatbot using WhatsApp.
 Baileys generates a chatbot with the API key you provide in the .env file as the identifier.
-If you want to create a different chatbot using a different account, change the CODE_GPT_API_KEY in the .env file to create a new chatbot associated with your new codeGPT account.
+If you want to create a different chatbot using a different account, change the CODEGPT_API_KEY in the .env file to create a new chatbot associated with your new codeGPT account.
 You can create your codeGPT account [here](https://www.codegpt.co).

 Once your chatbot is associated with your codeGPT account, start the server using `npm start` to initiate the service.
 Your chatbot will be launched, generating a QR code that you can scan using the option in the WhatsApp application on your mobile phone (similar to scanning for WhatsApp Web).